Joramco Showcases Excellence at MRO Europe 2024

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), participated in this year’s MRO Europe, which took place from October 23 to 24 in Barcelona.
+(MENAFN- Asdaa-amman) (Amman, Jordan – October 30, 2024) — Joramco, the Amman-based maintenance, repair, and overhaul (MRO) provider and the engineering arm of Dubai Aerospace Enterprise (DAE), participated in this year’s MRO Europe, which took place from October 23 to 24 in Barcelona.

 Joramco was the talk of the show, from its dominant sponsorships of the event to being prominently featured in the media.
 Joramco’s brand presence was not limited to news and magazines; it also was felt on the ground, as the Joramco team had the delight to network and meet up with a large number of existing and prospective customers, as well as business partners.